What are Dr. Purdy’s qualifications? Is she a nutritionist? A naturopath?

 We also accept patients with Blue Cross coverage.
 If you are in the CAF, you will need to be approved to see Dr. Purdy prior to your visit, in order to have your visit covered by Blue Cross.

-May I get a driver's medical or camp medical here?
+May I get a driver's medical, camp medical, or other form completed here?

 Do you see Quebec patients, or patients from out-of-town?

 Yes, patients from Quebec are required to provide proof of coverage and will be asked to pay for services at the time of the visit.
 Patients are encouraged to seek reimbursement from RAMQ.
 Patients from the Ottawa Valley and out-of-town are welcome!
 We belong to the OTN (Ontario Telemedicine Network) and therefore Dr. Purdy can use Telemedicine for encounters with patients "online" from across the province.
 This service is also covered by OHIP; please see "Information for Patients" for more information about OTN.

 Yes, we see children.

 What should I bring to my appointment?

 Please bring your OHIP, RAMQ or Blue Cross card, any recent investigations (e.g. blood work) and all medications or supplements that you are taking in their original bottles.